Resolve Poverty Conference Agenda

 1:45pm Afternoon breakouts

-• John Hudson Professor of Social Policy @ University of York
+• John Hudson Professor of Social Policy, University of York

 • Jo Walby Chief Executive, Mustard Tree